 Configure identity fabric

-Maverics integrates with several OIDC and SAML legacy and cloud identity providers and can leverage them as either authentication providers or attribute providers, with some identity systems acting as both.
+Maverics integrates with several OIDC and SAML legacy and cloud identity services and can leverage them as either authentication providers or attribute stores, with some identity systems acting as both.

 Attribute providers enable Maverics to act as a source of user attributes.
 Attribute providers can be leveraged to enhance a user’s profile with additional data from multiple sources to provide a richer user experience.

-Once you’ve set up your identity providers and configured an app, you can then configure a user flow to connect your identity fabric to your app.
+Once you’ve set up your identity services and configured an app, you can then configure a user flow to connect your identity fabric to your app.

 ℹ️